bauerjon/gitview-sample-queries/README.md

     GROUP BY Month, contributor_parents.id
 ```

-### Issues with title, body, or label with word "bug"
+### Issues created with title, body, or label with word "bug" last 6 months

 ```
 SELECT date_trunc('month', external_created_at) as Month,